 Chinati encourages international applicants and will work with accepted interns to obtain the necessary Visa, though the museum is currently unable to provide any financial support for this process.

-The Internship Program is supported with generous grants from the Institute of Museum and Library Services, Elke and Wilhelm Hoppe Endowment, Texas Commission on the Arts, the Charles Engelhard Foundation, and the George & Mary Josephine Hamman Foundation, and The Artworkers Retirement Society.
+The Internship Program is supported with generous grants from the Institute of Museum and Library Services, Elke and Wilhelm Hoppe Endowment, Texas Commission on the Arts, the Charles Engelhard Foundation, the Moody Foundation, and the George & Mary Josephine Hamman Foundation, and The Artworkers Retirement Society.
 Chinati also acknowledges the generous financial and in-kind contributions of the people of Marfa.